hallorant/bigmit/cocousb/README.md

 Its a good idea to pull at all the solder connections to be sure they are solid and test connections with a multimeter (beep test).
 Before you screw on the top, power up the machine and make sure everything works okay.
+The heat sink Q1 was inside of won't heat up so if your keyboard fits you don't need to bend it back like it was (just hand bend it so your keyboard fits in okay).